Rebilly/api-definitions/README.md

 #### Build

-Run `npm build` to bundle the definitions into a single file in the `dist` folder.
+Run `npm run build` to bundle the definitions into a single file in the `dist` folder.

 #### Validate